 Enabling Integrated OCR Support#

 If you do not intend to use this feature, skip this step.
 Otherwise, it is required for both installation paths: from wheels and from sources.

 PyMuPDF will already contain all the logic to support OCR functions.
 But it additionally does need Tesseract’s language support data, so installation of Tesseract-OCR is still required.

-The language support folder location must currently 1 be communicated via storing it in the environment variable
+The language support folder location must be communicated either via storing it in the environment variable

 So for a working OCR functionality, make sure to complete this checklist:

 - Locate Tesseract’s language support folder.
 Typically you will find it here:

 declare -x TESSDATA_PREFIX=/usr/share/tesseract-ocr/4.00/tessdata

 - Set the environment variable